How to care for your Celluloid Guard

 Rubbing it to hard will cause friction that could ignite.
 This is BS.
 Celluloid will ignite immediately if subjected to open flame.
 However simply rubbing it is not going to do anything.
 We cut it, drill it, sand it, buff it etc all the time.
 It is very flammable for sure but people get carried away (never trust an internet forum).
 Common sense is your best friend.

 Once a train car full of Celluloid exploded from being in the sun.
 This is a wives tale.
-No one has been able to supply the date, train company, insurance carrier or any other provable detail about this mythical event.
+No one has been able to supply the date, train company, insurance carrier or any other provable detail regarding this mythical event.

 Celluloid is illegal.
 No it isn't.
 Celluloid is obsolete.
 Its a specialty item and that's why no one in America makes it.
 The raw materials used to manufacture celluloid are indeed controlled explosives and manufacturing or transporting it in raw form take much paperwork.
 A guitar pickguard is not illegal nor a controlled substance.
 Celluloid is still used for ping pong balls as it is the only plastic offering the "bounce".
 Other uses are pens, picks and .. pickguards.
 Eyeglass frames used to be made from Celluloid and those are now illegal in many places.
 Reason being Celluloid "spits" when ignited.
 That's why those cool tortoise eyeglass frames look different today than the vintage ones.
 Celluloid is better looking but it was not a risk governments felt people should take being near the eyes.